rubchume/rubchume/README.md

 Well, you can skip to the next project if you don't...
 I'm joking, wait a little until I explain what this app can do.

-Have you ever realized that in a Whatsapp group chat, there is always some, let's call her Alice, that is almost always the first to talk after, let's call him John, says something?
+Have you ever realized that in a Whatsapp group chat, there is always someone (let's call her Alice) who almost always is the first one to talk after someone else (let's call him John) says something?

 That can mean many things and it's not my business to gossip about Alice and John.